Bail Bonds Attorney in Miami to Reduce Bond

 - the defendant’s past and present conduct, including any record of convictions, previous flight to avoid prosecution, or failure to appear at court proceedings;

 - the nature and probability of danger that the defendant’s release poses to the community;

 - the source of the funds used to post bail;

-- whether the defendant is already on released pending resolution of another criminal proceeding or on any probation, parole or other release pending completion of sentence;
+- whether the defendant is already released pending resolution of another criminal proceeding or on any probation, parole, or other release pending completion of a sentence;

 - the nature and probability of intimidation and danger to victims;